pallets/click/docs/utils.rst

 Last but not least :func:`echo` uses click's intelligent internal output streams to stdout and stderr which support unicode output on the Windows console.
-This means for as long as you are using `click.echo` you can output unicode character (there are some limitations on the default font with regards to which characters can be displayed).
+This means for as long as you are using `click.echo` you can output unicode characters (there are some limitations on the default font with regards to which characters can be displayed).
 This functionality is new in Click 6.0.